MNoorFawi/lzhw/docs/5 Using the lzhw command line tool.md

 In **lzhw_cli** folder, there is a python script that can work on command line tool to compress and decompress files without having to open it in python.
 #### LZHW Compression Tool
 **Also a downloadable exe tool is available in this [link](https://drive.google.com/file/d/1CBu7Adb5CHZUwhANa_i8Es0-8jSWAmiC/view?usp=sharing).**
-**The tool allows to compress and decompress files from and to any form, csv,xlsx etc without any dependencies or installations.**
+**The tool allows to compress and decompress files from and to any form, csv, excel etc without any dependencies or installations.**

+**The library works in parallel and most of its code is compiled to C code, so it is pretty fast**.

 The tool now works perfectly on Windows and Mac version is being developed.